 Additionally, as part of the Agreement, the Company executed an Option Cancellation Agreement (the "Cancellation Agreement"), which canceled the Company's common stock option awards of 16,994,975 granted under the 2016 Equity Incentive Plan for \$74.6 million.
 Such cancellation resulted in a settlement of the awards.
 Vesting of the contingent performance-based awards was not deemed probable at the time of the settlement resulting in the settlement of the contingent performance-based awards being recorded as Corporate, general and administrative.
-Vesting of the time vesting awards being recorded as Corporate, general and administrative awards being recorded as Corporate, general and administrative expense and the remainder being recorded as a reduction to Additional paid-in capital.
+Vesting of the time vesting awards was deemed probable at the time of the settlement resulting in a portion of the settlement of the time vesting awards being recorded as Corporate, general and administrative expense and the remainder being recorded as a reduction to Additional paid-in capital.
 Of the total settlement, \$45.4 million was recorded as Corporate, general and administrative expense and \$32.4 million was recorded as a reduction to Additional paid-in capital.
 The Cancellation Agreement resulted in the option holders receiving the same amount of cash that they would have received had they exercised their options, participated in the repurchase described above and sold their remaining shares.